Hybrid coronary revascularization: Benefits

 A 2018 Meta Analysis with over 4000 patient cases found HCR to have significant advantages compared with conventional CABG.
 Reduced incidence of Blood Transfusion, reduced hospital stay duration and reduced intubation duration were all reported.
 In contrast, HCR was found to be significantly more expensive compared to CABG.

+However, 2018 guidelines recommend (Level 2B recommendation) that hybrid coronary revascularization may be considered in specific patient subsets at experienced centres.